ChocolateLoverRaj/rust-os-tutorial/Part 06 - Logging/README.md

     inner.write_with_color(Color::Default, "\n");
 }
 ```
-Mutexes can feel like an easy fix to the issue of having immutable variables, but whenever we use mutexes we have to keep in mind the possibility of a [deadlock](https://en.wikipedia.org/wiki/Deadlock_(computer_science)).
+Mutexes can feel like an easy way to safety get a `&mut` to a global variable, but whenever we use mutexes we have to keep in mind the possibility of a [deadlock](https://en.wikipedia.org/wiki/Deadlock_(computer_science)).
 This is why we use `.try_lock().unwrap()` instead of `.lock()`, so that we panic by default if the lock is busy, so we know for sure there won't be a deadlock.

 ## Writing to serial
 Now let's implement the actual writing to serial inside `write_with_color`.
 To `Inner`, add: